romuluspsf/romuluspsf-site/docs/CodeRED.md

-## Take a moment now to fill out the appropriate information to be notified by the City of Romulus in the event of emergency situations or critical community alerts.
+## Take a moment now to fill out the appropriate information to be notified by the City of Romulus
+In the event of emergency situations or critical community alerts - get notified!
 Examples include weather events, evacuation notices, bio-terrorism alerts, boil water notices, and missing child reports.